shuban-789/LinkID/README.md

 All my preceding commits and contributions prior to this version can be found on the archive repository [HERE](https://github.com/TEAM-GOJO/LinkID)

+> DISCLAIMER: This program was written for educational purposes.
+As stated by the MIT license, any liability for damages is waived.
+This program still has multiple steps to go before it achieves robust security (Right now, it uses AES which is a symmetric encryption algorithm)

 ## Usage

 ```